Lick Creek, Indiana

-Lick Creek (also known as Little Africa, South Africa, and Paddy's Garden), was an African American settlement in Orange County, Indiana, United States.
+Lick Creek (also known as Little Africa, South Africa, and Paddy's Garden) was an African American settlement in Orange County, Indiana, United States.

 Established with the help of North Carolina Quakers, freeborn Black settlers purchased adjacent lots and began using their skills in agriculture to support themselves and expand the settlement.
 Black settlers and their white neighbors in Lick Creek interacted frequently, with the settlement becoming integrated by its decline.
 The size of the settlement peaked at 1,557 acre in 1855 and around 260 people in 1860.

 Surviving written records show settlers thriving in the rural community until around the time of the American Civil War.
 By the 1870s, the settlement drastically decreased in size until the last Black resident left in 1902.
 The land that made up the settlement has been part of the Hoosier National Forest since 1935.
 Visitors to the forest can access the Roberts & Thomas Family Cemetery, the last standing evidence of the settlement, via the Lick Creek Trail.

 History

 Occupation

 The first Black settlers in the area were aided by White Quaker settlers supporting Black migration to Indiana.
 Increasing restrictions to the rights of free Blacks in North Carolina drove many to go north with the Quakers under a trusteeship system where they would gain freedom.
 Quaker Jonathan Lindley brought eleven Black families from North Carolina into the area in 1811.
 The 1820 census recorded 96 Black settlers in the area.
-One of these settlers was Elias Roberts, a free Black man from Chatham County who would later go on to become a founder and major landowner in Lick Creek.
+One of these settlers was Elias Roberts, a free Black man from Chatham County, North Carolina, who would later go on to become a founder and major landowner in Lick Creek.

-Black landownership in Lick Creek began on May 21, 1831, when freeborn Black man Mathew Thomas bought 80 acre acres of land northeast of Chambersburg.
+Black landownership in Lick Creek began on May 21, 1831, when freeborn Black man Mathew Thomas bought 80 acre of land northeast of Chambersburg, Indiana.
 Mathew Thomas learned to farm during his apprenticeship to Zachariah Lindley, son of Jonathan Lindley, from age 12 to age 21.
 In 1832, fellow Black settler David Dugged purchased 40 acre of nearby land.
 That same year, Thomas and Dugged would join their land with Benjamin Roberts, Peter Lindley, and Elias Roberts to form Lick Creek Settlement when the three purchased 40 acres of U.S. government patented land each in the hills south of Chambersburg.
 The settlement they formed together was named for its proximity to the nearby creek of the same name.
 The strategic placement of Elias Roberts' land in particular is believed by Hoosier National Forest heritage program manager Angie Doyle to have been part of an effort to encourage other people of color to settle there.